 Why Visit Jersey?

 But first, why visit Jersey?
 If you’re coming from the UK, the answer is simple: it is easy to get to, and the weather is good.
-And, as one of the English Channel Islands, it has its own distinctive culture.
+And, as one of the English Channel Islands (the group of islands that also includes Guernsey), it has its own distinctive culture.
 With its own laws and government, and even its own language (Jèrriais, a version of French), Jersey has that feeling of being almost-but-not-quite British.

 However, there is much more to Jersey than that.
 The island has a rich history, from Neolithic times to the present day.
 The countryside and coastal scenery are stunning.
 And the island is small enough to get just about anywhere by bus and on foot.

 Despite its size, there is plenty to do in Jersey.
 I was there for a week but could have spent much more time there, exploring the towns and different parts of the island.
 Perhaps I’ll go for a return visit…

 Explore Jersey’s History